MokkaSchnalle/macOS-Dell-5411-5511/README.md

 Grab a free USB stick with at least 16GiB and format it with HFS+ file system and GUID table.

 Download a legal copy of macOS from the App Store using a real Mac and create a bootable installation stick:
-`sudo /Applications/Install\ macOS\ Big\ Sur.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume`
+`sudo /Applications/Install\ macOS\ Monterey.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume`
 Rename MyVolume to your USB stick name or drag the Volume into the Terminal window.

 Now use the tool `MountEFI` to mount the EFI volume on the USB stick.